Considering a referral

 How does C4RJ try to ensure a safe process?

 We hold most circles in police departments.
 And we always include an officer in the circle.
 It’s up to the department or individual officer whether to attend in uniform and/or armed.
-Part of our intake process is to help us gauge whether an offender will be able to engage appropriately in the circle.
+Part of our intake process is to help us gauge whether an RP will be able to engage appropriately in the circle.
 In many cases, we seek an evaluation beforehand with a qualified therapist.

 We’ve already made an arrest or requested a summons.
 Is it too late to consider restorative justice?